thegoleffect/sams-checkin-api/source/index.md

 # Introduction

 Welcome to the Sam's Club Checkin API documentation.
-This is a **draft**.
+This is a Work-in-Progress **draft**.

 The majority of this API will be accessed by in-store Kiosks via private intranet.
 The API listed under "Customer" is accessible from the public internet (and thus requires stricter authentication)